Software Development Scientist

 Are you an ambitious software developer looking for your next challenge?
 Do you have a background in high performance scientific computing?
 Do you want to further your career in one of the UK’s leading research-intensive Universities?

 The School of Earth & Environment (SEE) is seeking to appoint a Software Development Scientist within the Centre for Environmental Modelling and Computation (CEMAC).
 CEMAC is an established research computing centre within SEE which aims to substantially enhance the School’s research, teaching, impact and outreach capabilities, related to computer modelling, data analysis and visualisation.
-The successful candidate would join growing team of approximately 10 software developers and specialist research computing scientists already working on a broad range of scientific computing projects across the School.
+The successful candidate would join growing team of ~10 software developers and specialist research computing scientists already working on a broad range of scientific computing projects across the School.

-You will have a degree (Bachelor’s or equivalent qualification) in an appropriate technical, scientific, or engineering discipline, ideally with a strong software engineering component.
+You will have a first degree (Bachelor’s or equivalent qualification) in an appropriate technical, scientific, or engineering discipline, ideally with a strong software engineering component.
 You will also have a proven track record of developing and maintaining codes to study complex, cutting edge scientific problems, ideally in the physical sciences.

 To explore the post further or for any queries you may have, please contact: